vygr/ChrysaLisp/docs/EVENT_DISPATCH.md

 handled, or dispatched, so that the correct action is performed for each event received.

-When a GUI application receives an event message in its `main` mailbox these come from the GUI process.
-They consist of various types, mouse events, keyboard presses and UI widget notifications when objects like buttons are clicked on etc.
+When a GUI application receives an event message on its `main` mailbox these come from the GUI process.
+They consist of various types, mouse events, keyboard presses and UI widget notifications when objects like buttons are clicked etc.

 In the `EVENT_LOOPS` document we talked about applications allocating multiple mailboxes to differentiate between type of messages.
-But not covered techniques for handling the events that come to the `main` mailbox from the GUI.
+But did not cover techniques for handling the events that come to the `main` mailbox from the GUI.

 Each GUI event message has a common header format which contains a `type` field so your code can tell what to do with it.
-But there are various ways you can handle how to pick what to do.
+But there are various ways you can handle how to decide what to do.

-Some ways are more flexible than others and can help with code reuse and maintenance, others while not so flexible, may be fine for applications with not many events to handle.
+Some ways are more flexible than others and can help with code reuse and maintenance, others while not so flexible, may be fine for applications with not many event types to handle.

 ## GUI events